This page contains unmarked spoilers. You Have Been Warned!

 The game features a new system called the Live & Interactive Picture System (LIPS), in which you must make a decision that will affect the girls' moods through a Dialogue Tree.
 The battle portions feature Turn-Based Tactics.
 Aside from the main storyline, there are also minigames.

-Sakura Wars was shortly thereafter ported to the Dreamcast, Microsoft Windows computers and the Playstation Portable.
+Sakura Wars was shortly thereafter ported to the Sega Dreamcast, Microsoft Windows computers and the Playstation Portable.
 Eventually, in 2003, a Video Game Remake, titled In Hot Blood, was released for the PlayStation 2.

 Sakura Wars provides examples of: